 While project managers and construction managers did not report any significant concerns with the current structure of the Unit, TAP International identified areas for enhancement.
-These enhancements include:
+The enhancements needed for better management of large-scale capital construction projects include:

-- Analyzing the magnitude of cost overruns by comparing the total value of the change orders to the base contract amount.
-Presently, the Capital Program Planning and Analysis Unit combines the contingency budget with the original contract amount to compute whether costs exceeded the total construction amount.
+Establishment of a performance-based management system.
+While the Unit has the capability to monitor cost overruns, it includes the contingency budget amount in the analysis, and it combines the contingency budget with the original contract amount to compute whether costs exceeded the total construction amount.
 Other public agencies with large construction programs exclude the contingency amount from the total construction budget to determine the level of cost overruns in comparison to the original budget.
 These agencies use the information to target potential changes in the change order process to prevent excess costs over the original contract amount.
-TAP International determined that of the 12 capital projects completed between 2017 and 2018, nine had cost overruns averaging \$337,0003 excluding contract contingency budget amounts. - Conducting robust data analysis to support design activities.
+Analyzing the magnitude of cost overruns by comparing the total value of the change orders to the base contract amount allows public agencies to better assess overall financial performance on capital projects.
+For example, TAP International determined that of the 12 capital projects completed between 2017 and 2018, nine had cost overruns averaging \$337,000, excluding contract contingency budget amounts.
+When factoring in the contingency budget, one of the 12 projects incurred a cost overrun.

+Development of analytics program to support design activities.
 The Capital Program Planning and Analysis Unit does not provide robust data analysis on the capital projects that would help project managers identify needed design changes on future projects.
-The Capital Program and Planning Analysis Unit generally uses Excel databases to capture project history, but the data includes basic contract data that cannot be used to identify trends and patterns to prevent future issues on capital projects.
+The Capital Program and Planning Analysis Unit generally use Excel databases to capture project history, but the data includes basic contract data that cannot be used to identify trends and patterns to prevent future issues on capital projects.

-As an alternative to the Capital Program Planning and Analysis Unit or a hybrid version of it, public agencies that implement large-scale capital projects use a formal PMO.
-A PMO assumes responsibility for implementing capital projects in a standardized way by providing information to support decision-making and ensures that policies and procedures are consistently followed.
-The range of functions, which are not currently performed by the Capital Program Planning and Analysis Unit can include:
+As an alternative to the Capital Program Planning and Analysis Unit or a hybrid version of it, public agencies that implement large-scale capital projects have an office that provides comprehensive support for project design and construction management activities, which this report refers to as a Resources Services Office (RSO).
+An RSO assumes responsibility for implementing capital projects in a standardized way by providing information to support decision-making and ensures that policies and procedures are consistently followed.
+The range of functions, which are not currently performed by the current Capital Program Planning and Analysis Unit can include: